siobyrne/young-dressage-horse-program-analysis/README.md

 ## Analysis Overview

-For the analysis of competitve careers of participants, I am focusing on the years 2002-2019.
+For the analysis of competitve careers of participants, I narrowed my focus to horses that competed in the USEF 4 Year Old, FEI 5 Year Old, and FEI 6 Year Old dvisions from 2002-2019 (n=520).
 Horses that competed in the USEF 4 Year Old division in 2019 would be 8 in 2023, and 8 is the youngest age a horse is allowed to compete at the highest of the FEI levels, Grand Prix.
 While it is rare to see a horse competing at that level at that age, it is legal, so I went with the lowest legal age to compete at Grand Prix versus the more common lowest age (9-10 years old).

-The analysis of bloodlines and other breeding data will look at all years of the program (2002-2023).
+The analysis of bloodlines and other breeding data will look at all years of the program, 2002-2023, and all Young and Developing Horse divisons (n=841).

 ### 2002 - 2019, 4/5/6 Year Old Division Competitive Outcomes